hu553in/personal-website/content/about.md

 I've graduated in Software Engineering from [OmSTU](https://omgtu.ru/english) in 2021.

-My main specialization is backend development in Java, Kotlin, Python, and Go, which I've been practicing since 2017 across both commercial and personal projects.
+My main specialization is the backend development in Java, Kotlin, Python, and Go, which I've been practicing since 2017 across both commercial and personal projects.

-My current work place is [Noveo](https://noveogroup.com).

 ## Interests & Inspirations

-- IT and development 👨‍💻
+- IT & development 👨‍💻
-- Linux
+- Linux & OSS 🐧
-- Open-source software
-- Apple ecosystem
+- Apple 🍏
-- Psychology and self-development 🧠
+- Psychology & self-development 🧠
-- Honesty and bravery 💪
+- Honesty & bravery 💪
 - My lovely family ❤️
 - My own Pembroke Welsh Corgi called Borya 🐶
-- My lovely fresh Toyota Yaris
+- My lovely fresh Toyota Yaris 🏎
-- Dota 2
+- Dota 2 🎮
 - Rap music 🎤
-- Fashion and style 💃
+- Fashion & style 💃
 - Journeys around the world 🌍
 - Billions of films and series (in love with Netflix!..) 📽